 Since then we felt there was a need for a regular business magazine – and so Libya Herald: Business Eye, our second venture, made its debut on new Libya’s second anniversary 17 February 2013.
 Each edition of Libya Herald: Business Eye has a focus on a particular topic and general business features, as well as interviews with ministers, officials and leading members of the business community in Libya.
 There is also business and company news, along with information about upcoming events, such as trade fairs.

 In order for us to continue providing these news services and expand our activities, from April 2014 – after over two years of providing news on Libya for free – we moved to restricting some of our content to paid-subscribers only.
 We value the great number of visitors who are regular readers of our site checking our news daily for the latest developments in Libya, so we continue to offer general visitors (non-paid subscribers) access to some Libya Herald content for free.
 If you want to stay up to date with all content in the Libya Herald during the year, then you can for a few dinars a day.

 Our goal is to keep our readers in Libya and around the world, informed of latest news, opportunities and developments.
 But we also need your help too.
 We can’t have our eyes and ears everywhere.
 If you know of anything you think we should be writing about, let us know.
 We want to know and so does the rest of the world.

 If it happens and it’s of interest, it will be in the Libya Herald.
-You can contact the editor Sami Zaptia on [email protected]
+You can contact Managing Editor Sami Zaptia on [email protected]

 To advertise online or in our print publications please see our Advertising page or contact Sami Zaptia.